jimrobinson/kvbench/README.md

 - -b1 max - maximum number of records per block
 - -k0 min - minimum length of key to generate
 - -k1 max - maximum length of key to generate
-- -v0 min - minium length of value to generate
+- -v0 min - minimum length of value to generate
 - -v1 max - maximum length of value to generate
 -o dat - output path for data file